charmplusplus/charm/doc/convext/manual.rst

 Following functions are available in this library:

-typedef int (\*CmsWorkerFn) (void \*, void \*); Prototype for the worker function.
+``typedef int (*CmsWorkerFn) (void *, void *);``

+Prototype for the worker function.
 See below.

+``typedef int (*CmsConsumerFn) (void *, int);``

-typedef int (\*CmsConsumerFn) (void \*, int); Prototype for the consumer function.
+Prototype for the consumer function.
 See below.

-void CmsInit(CmsWorkerFn worker, int max); This function must be called before firing any tasks for the workers. max is the largest possible number of tasks you will fire before calling either CmsAwaitResponses or CmsProcessResponses next.
+``void CmsInit(CmsWorkerFn worker, int max);``

+This function must be called before firing any tasks for the workers. max is the largest possible number of tasks you will fire before calling either ``CmsAwaitResponses`` or ``CmsProcessResponses`` next.
 (So the system know how many it may have to buffer).

+``int worker(void *t, void **r)``

-int worker(void \*t, void \**r) The user writes this function.
+The user writes this function.
 Its name does not have to be worker; It can be anything. worker can be any function that the use writes to perform the task on the slave processors.
 It must allocate and compute the response data structure, and return a pointer to it, by assigning to r; It must also return the size of the response data structure as its return value.

-void CmsFireTask(int ref, void \* t, int size) Creates task to be worked on by a worker.
-The task description is pointed to by t, and goes on for size bytes. ref must be a unique serial number between 0 and max (see CmsInit).
+``void CmsFireTask(int ref, void * t, int size)``

+Creates task to be worked on by a worker.
+The task description is pointed to by t, and goes on for size bytes. ref must be a unique serial number between 0 and max (see ``CmsInit``).

+``void CmsAwaitResponses(void);``

-void CmsAwaitResponses(void); This call allows the system to use processor 0 as a worker.
+This call allows the system to use processor 0 as a worker.
 It returns after all the tasks have sent back their responses.
-The responses themselves can be extracted using CmsGetResponse.
+The responses themselves can be extracted using ``CmsGetResponse``.

+``void *CmsGetResponse(int ref);``

-void \*CmsGetResponse(int ref); Extracts the response associated with the reference number ref from the system’s buffers.
+Extracts the response associated with the reference number ref from the system’s buffers.

+``void CmsProcessResponses(CmsConsumerFn consumer);``

-void CmsProcessResponses(CmsConsumerFn consumer); Instead of using CmsAwaitResponses/CmsGetResponse pair, you can use this call alone.
+Instead of using ``CmsAwaitResponses``/``CmsGetResponse`` pair, you can use this call alone.
 It turns the control over to the CMS system on processor 0, so it can be used as a worker.
 As soon as a response is available on processor 0, cms calls the user specified consumer function with two parameters: the response (a void \*) and an integer refnum.
 (Question: should the size of the response be passed as a parameter to the consumer?
 User can do that as an explicit field of the response themselves, if necessary.)

+``void CmsExit(void);``

-void CmsExit(void); Must be called on all processors to terminate execution.
+Must be called on all processors to terminate execution.

-Once either CmsProcessResponses or CmsAwaitResponses returns, you may fire the next batch of tasks via CmsFireTask again.
+Once either ``CmsProcessResponses`` or ``CmsAwaitResponses`` returns, you may fire the next batch of tasks via CmsFireTask again.

 Example Program
 ---------------